Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: Results

 For $j \in [N]_0$, let $\lambda_{j}$ and $\mu_{j}$, respectively, be the birth and death rates, that is, the rates for the transitions $j \to j+1$ and $j \to j-1$, in $(Z(t))_{t \geqslant 0}$; we assume that $\lambda_{0}=0$ (since 0 is absorbing), $\lambda_j \geq 0$ for $j \in [N-1]$, and $\mu_j>0$ for $j \in [N]$, and complement this by the convention $\mu_{0}= \lambda_N=0$.
 The expectation of $\mathcal{I}_{i}(f)$ in \eqref{def_path-integral} is then given by

 where, for $i,j\in [N]$,

 and, for $1 \leq \ell \leq j\leq N$,

-where the empty product is 1 (p.~162/163 in \citet{StefanovWang2000}; note that, for $\ell \leq j$, $\eta_{\ell j}$ equals their $H_{\ell}(j)/\mu_{\ell}$; see also \citet{SuarezChavez1999} for the special case of $i=1$, and see eq.~(1) of \citet{StefanovWang2000} for the limit $N \to \infty$).
-Here, $\eta_{\ell j}$ represents the expected total sojourn time in state $j$ measured from the moment where the process reaches state $\ell$ for the first time until the moment where it reaches state $\ell-1$ for the first time; for lack of reference and convenience of the reader, we prove this fact in Appendix~\ref{sec:sojourn}.
-Likewise, $\zeta_{ij}$ is the expected total sojourn time of $(Z(t))_{t \geqslant 0}$ in state $j$ before the process is absorbed in 0, given it started in $i$ \cite[Eq.~(4)]{StefanovWang2000}.
+where the empty product is 1 (p.~162/163 in \citet{StefanovWang2000}; note that, for $\ell \leq j$, $\eta_{\ell j}$ equals their $H_{\ell}(j)/\mu_{\ell}$; see also \citet{SuarezChavez1999} for the special case of $i=1$, and see eq.~(1) of \citet{StefanovWang2000} for the special case $N=\infty$).
+Here, $\eta_{\ell j}$ represents the expected total sojourn time in $j$ measured from the moment where the process reaches state $\ell$ for the first time until the moment where it reaches state $\ell-1$ for the first time; for lack of reference and convenience of the reader, we prove this fact in Appendix~\ref{sec:sojourn}.
+Consequently, $\zeta_{ij}$ is the expected total sojourn time of $(Z(t))_{t \geqslant 0}$ in $j$ before the process is absorbed in 0, given it started in $i$ \cite[Eq.~(4)]{StefanovWang2000}.
 Generalising \eqref{1st_moment_formula}, the $m$-th moment of the path integral is given by

 see Appendix~B.